 Sundance London presents Misha and the Wolves, now available on BBC iPlayer.

 The notion of ‘truth’ is a complicated one.
 After all, while it can be defined objectively, people often disagree when you whittle down the concept.
 For example, some would say seeing is believing, while others suggest that we can feel the truth.
-Then there’s doublespeak, where you don’t lie, but you’re also hiding a secondary meaning in your words; you have been truthful, but at the same time, duplicitous.
+Then there’s doublespeak, where you don’t lie, but you’re also hiding a secondary meaning in your words; you have been truthful but, at the same time, duplicitous.
 The idea of truth becomes even further complicated in documentary filmmaking.
 For example, a single sentence can be spliced, removed, edited and rearranged, providing an entirely different context and meaning.
-While at the same time, constructed realism labelled as documentary can add another layer of complexity—for example, Bloody Nose, Empty Pockets.
+While at the same time, constructed realism labelled as a documentary can add another layer of complexity—for example, Bloody Nose, Empty Pockets.
 So when Sam Hobkinson places truth at the core of Misha and the Wolves, some may not like the result.